神宮前六丁目地区第一種市街地再開発事業

 Advertising

-There are so many parts of Tokyo that are undergoing a massive overhaul, it’s hard to keep track of everything that’s set to open in the next year or two.
+There are so many parts of Tokyo undergoing a massive overhaul that it’s hard to keep track of everything that’s scheduled to open in the next year or two.
 Things are particularly busy in Shibuya, with renewal projects underway for central hubs like Yoyogi Park, Shibuya Marui and Shibuya Station.

-The ward is also set to open more shiny new buildings in the shopping district of Harajuku, including an unnamed project that will be based at the intersection of Omotesando and Meiji-dori (some of you will remember this as the former site of the Condomania flagship store).
+The shopping district of Harajuku within the Shibuya ward is also set to open more shiny new buildings, including a new commercial complex by Tokyu Land Corporation.
+It's occupying a prime piece of real estate at the intersection of Omotesando and Meiji-dori.
+Some of you will remember this particular plot of land as the former site of the Condomania flagship store.

 Photo: Tokyu Land Corporation